Foam weapon: Boffer weapon construction

 A member of Dagorhir checking foam weapons and shields for safety before a match.

 The primary concern in designing a foam weapon is safety; a pulled blow with a foam weapon should not hurt the target, and in systems that allow it, even a full-strength blow should not cause injury.
 Combatants who consistently fail to pull their blows are liable to be ejected from an event, or at least pulled out of the fighting for safety reasons.
-The weapon should be durable, to withstand the stresses of combat.
+The weapon also needs to be durable, to withstand the stresses of combat.

 A secondary issue is aesthetics; often, a foam weapon is designed to look something like a real weapon such as a sword or an axe, sometimes with detailed adornment.
 The weighting and balance of a foam weapon can also affect how easy it is to use in combat.

-Normally there are several main features of a foam weapon: A core, padding, thrusting tips, various forms of functional and artistic flourishes, and an outer coating or shell.
+Normally, there are several main features of a foam weapon: a core, padding, thrusting tips, various forms of functional and artistic flourishes, and an outer coating or shell.

 Core

 The most important piece of a foam weapon is its core, which acts as the shaft of the weapon and gives it its initial shape.
-Cores made out of PVC, graphite, fiberglass, carbon fiber, bamboo or aluminium are used, with standards varying between groups and countries.
-Graphite golf club shafts and PVC tubes are presently the cores most commonly used in the United States, whereas solid fiberglass or carbon fibre rods are the cores most commonly used in Europe.
+Cores made out of PVC, graphite, fiberglass, carbon fiber, bamboo, or aluminium are used, with standards varying between groups and countries.
+Graphite golf club shafts are presently the cores most commonly used in the United States, whereas solid fiberglass or carbon fibre rods are the cores most commonly used in Europe.

 Some core materials can be bent into a number of shapes to give variety and uniqueness to a weapon.
 A common way to bend a PVC core is with a blow torch or kitchen stove; however, heat guns or boiling water are preferred by some as these methods deliver even heat, to prevent burning or weakening of the core.
 Rattan is generally soaked in water and then moulded to fit a shape.

 Some groups wrap tape around the core as reinforcement and to limit damage should the core break.